evanx/redex/README.md

 ## Alternatives

-The core functionality of Redix is quite trivial:
+The core functionality of Redex is quite trivial:
 - enable the configuration of multiple "processor" instances (as components of a system)
 - enable sequential message-passing between processors